MaheshPulivarthi18/Magic_With_DS/README.md

 # Welcome to the Cash Flow Minimizer System README !!
+deployed django web application in another repo deployed in aws

 This system minimizes the **number of transactions** among multiple banks in the different corners of the world that use **different modes of payment**.
 There is one world bank (with all payment modes) to act as an intermediary between banks that have no common mode of payment.